 London SW1A 0AA

-Whether you write or meet your MP, remember that he or she is a busy person with little time.
+Whether you write or meet your representative, remember that he or she is a busy person with little time.
 You need to make a clear, concise case quickly.
 Use these web pages to isolate one or two key points and concentrate on them.
 Offer to provide more detailed information – we will always be ready to supply you with it.
 Make clear that your case is not based on sectional advantage or privilege but, as with all the BHA’s campaigning, your arguments are founded on clear principles of fairness and equal treatment.

-Writing to Government Ministers
+Writing to government ministers

 The exceptions are the two extremes: when letters on a subject are weighed by the ton (in which case the shortest and simplest note is just as effective as anything more elaborate) and when you are such an acknowledged expert on the topic that the Minister concerned will either welcome your advice or at least cannot ignore it.